Stay safe: please read our page about how to walk outdoors safely during COVID-19.

 Winter Paddling Warning:

-Winter is still here and while it may look tempting to head out for some cold weather paddling, only experienced paddlers with appropriate gear and training should be on the water during the "cold water season."
+Winter is here and while it may look tempting to head out for some cold weather paddling, only experienced paddlers with appropriate gear and training should be on the water during the "cold water season."
 Rhode Island's waters cool off during the fall and don't really warm up again until early summer.
 During this time gear such as wet suits or dry suits are an essential part of a paddler's gear.
 So, please enjoy Rhode Island's beauty safely during the winter and if you are not prepared for cold water paddling, leave the boats in storage until next summer; and always, always: Remember to wear your life jacket!

 See Where You Are On a Map as You Walk with Avenza Maps